PiotrBlaszczykk/AI_basics/README.md

-# AI_basics

-AGH basics of AI course
+# AGH basics of AI course